Corbinj22/Pop-Quiz/README.md

 Pop Quiz is a code submission for the 2020 Tandem Apprentice Software Engineer posistion.
 Canidates were challenged with creating a trivia game with a provided data set.
 <br>

-There were no stric objectives, and canidates were given freeroam for styling and respective language/frameworks used.
+There were no strict objectives, and canidates were given free roam for styling and respective language/frameworks used.
 <br>

 Pop Quiz allows users to challenge themselves against a bank of 21 questions.